KevinRamos19/EPassport/README.md

-# EPassport
+# Hakbayan

 **Introduction**

-The E-Passport app is designed to streamline communication and organization within the Boy Scouts community.
+The Hakbayan app is designed to streamline communication and organization within the Boy Scouts community.
 Tailored for both members and administrators, this application serves as a central hub for essential information and updates.

 **Purpose of the App**